linode/docs/docs/guides/development/python/using-python-lists/index.md

 This string was a list
 {{< /output >}}

 If you list contains numbers rather than strings, you need to convert them first.
-You can do this in the same line using a simple list comprehension:
+You can do this in the same line using a simple list comprehension.

     example_list = [1, 2, 3, 4, 5]
     example_string_from_list = " ".join([str(x) for x in example_list])